gparrella12/team13-StackBasedCalculator/README.md

 You will find our second Sprint presentation on Sun.
 December 5.

+The Sprint Review is available [here](https://docs.google.com/document/d/10ioFJa7Sr5AbBR-5ko4DmjhayVZ2SujA/edit?usp=sharing&ouid=114288661333988808015&rtpof=true&sd=true)

+The Sprint Retrospective is available [here](https://docs.google.com/document/d/1ulzRUwaPfQsllOkhzwue3z69rQky84r8/edit?usp=sharing&ouid=114288661333988808015&rtpof=true&sd=true)

+## Third Sprint

+You will find our Third Sprint presentation on Sun.
+December 12.

 You will find the Sprint Review on Sun.
-December 5.
+December 12.

 You will find the Sprint Retrospective on Sun.
-December 5.
+December 12.

 ## Authors
 Speranza Ranieri: [@httpsperanza](https://github.com/httpsperanza)